vizia/vizia-book/src/walkthrough/introduction.md

 // Now, let's build the tree.

 fn main() {
-	// Boot a new application with a default window (our first view) let app = Application::new(WindowDescription::new(), |cx| {
+	// Create a new application with a default window (our first view) let app = Application::new(WindowDescription::new(), |cx| {
-		// cx is always Context, Vizia's control panel
+		// cx is always Context where Vizia's retained state lives

 		// Build our model with an initial value.
 This is attached to the current view.
 		AppData { number: 0 }.build(cx);